zcourts/higgs/src/main/scala/info/crlog/higgs/protocols/boson/README.md

 A request has 3 components to it.

-1. A remote method name, this is a __string__ of arbitrary length/content used to identify which method is invoked on the remote service.
+1. __method__ - A remote method name, this is a __string__ of arbitrary length/content used to identify which method is invoked on the remote service.
+2. __callback__ - A __string__ which contains the name of the function to be invoked on the client when a response is received for a given request.
-2. An __array__ of values, which can be any valid boson data type, these are the __ordered__ parameters that will be passed to the remote method.
+3. __parameters__ - An __array__ of values, which can be any valid boson data type, these are the __ordered__ parameters that will be passed to the remote method.

-3. A __string__ which contains the name of the function to be invoked on the client when a response is received for a given request.
+The order the method name, callback and parameters are sent in __must be (method,callback,parameters)__.
+This will allow partial de-serialization and make de-serializing POLOs easier in statically typed languages

 ### Types/Flags